syspimp/deploy-workshop-workstation/README.md

 Vault Password: 4nything.3lse
 Thanks!
 Saved in ./vault_secret.

-Give the workshop details.
+Provide the workshop details.
-Workshop types are windows,rhel,security,etc
+Workshop types are:
+- windows,
+- rhel,
+- rhel_90 (rhel in 90 minutes),
+- security,
+- network,
+- f5,
+- smart_mgmt,
+- demo (installs all ansible demos but fails at the end) The defaults will be displayed in [brackets].
+Hit enter to accept.
 Press enter when ready

-Workshop Name: sears-catalog
+Workshop Name [syspimp-workshop]:
-Workshop Type: windows
+Workshop Type [windows]:
-Number of Students for this workshop: 2
+Number of Students for this workshop [2]:
-DNS Zone to use: example.com
+Required: AWS DNS Zone to use [none]:
-Default Password for students: ansible123
+Default Password for students [ansible123]:
-Step 2 Done!
+Do you want to autolaunch this workshop when tower is installed [yes]? (yes or no) Step 2 Done!

 I will now encrypt the manifest.